Lifting tropical intersections: Lifting tropical intersections with multiplicities

-See \cite[p.~116]{Fulton93} for further details on mixed volumes and their relation to toric intersection theory.
+See \cite[p.~116]{Fulton93} for further details on mixed volumes and their relation to toric intersection theory\footnote{There is a minor misstatement in the definition of mixed volumes, in the text in between displayed formulas (1) and (2) of \cite[p.~116]{Fulton93}.
+The mixed volume is the coefficient of $\nu_1 \cdots \nu_n$ divided by $n!$, not multiplied by $n!$.
+The displayed formulas (1), (2), and (3) are correct.
+Formulas (1) and (2) uniquely determine the mixed volumes of rational polytopes, as does (3), which also characterizes mixed volumes of arbitrary convex bodies.} and \cite[Section~4]{KavehKhovanskii12} for generalizations to arbitrary projective varieties via Newton-Okounkov bodies.
 Mixed volume formulas for tropical stable complete intersections are standard in the case of the trivial valuation.
 The earliest reference we know of relating mixed volumes to tropical complete intersections for a nontrivial (discrete) valuation is due to Smirnov \cite{Smirnov97}.